 Europe-wide e-commerce has been growing for years: consumers are increasingly focusing on online shopping and are particularly keen on taking advantage of the wide range of marketplaces.
-As current studies show, the corona pandemic seems to be a catalyst for this development.
-The German industry association bevh, for example, reports that e-commerce sales in April 2020 have exceeded the previous year’s level of 6.8 billion euros by 17,9 percent.
-A new report published by market researcher KANTAR shows a similar picture with regard to the two other major European e-commerce markets, the UK and France: The proportion of consumers making 50 percent or more of their purchases online rose significantly in Corona times.
+The Corona pandemic seems to have given this development a further boost: The German industry association bevh, for instance, reports that e-commerce sales in Q3 2020 have exceeded the previous year’s level by 13.3 percent, eventhough not in all segments.
+Additionally, in a study conducted by the technology company Integral Ad Science (IAS), three-quarters of European consumers claimed to be doing their Christmas shopping online.

-However, the point of sale does not solely have to be Amazon or eBay: There is a trend towards selling products through more than one channel.
-It is becoming worthwhile for retailers to focus on regional sales platforms in which consumers trust already.
+However, the point of sale does not exclusively have to be Amazon or eBay: There is a trend towards selling products through more than one channel.
+It is becoming worthwhile for retailers to focus on regional sales platforms in which consumers already put their trust.

 - Otto.de offers more than three million items in categories such as clothing, home & living, electronics and toys.
 To do so, the company is already working with over 400 sales partners.
 In order to be allowed to sell products, they must have e-commerce experience, offer a German-speaking customer service and be able to ship from a German warehouse.
 OTTO is currently driving forward the development of the platform with its newly established marketplace OTTO Market: retailers can now be automatically connected to otto.de, which considerably reduces the connection time.